Sight Advice FAQs

 What is glaucoma?

 Aqueous fluid is produced in a ring of tissue, called the ciliary body, behind the coloured part of your eye, the iris.
 It flows through the pupil and drains away through a spongy network of holes called the trabecular meshwork.
-This sits in the angle where your iris and cornea, the clear front surface of your eye, meet.
+The meshwork sits in the angle where your iris and cornea, the clear front surface of your eye, meet.

 If the fluid cannot leave your eye as quickly as it’s produced, your eye pressure will build up.
 This pressure can cause damage to your optic nerve at the point where it leaves the back of your eye.
 This damage is called glaucoma.
+Your optic nerve is important for sight because it’s the pathway for the signals from your retina, the light sensitive cells at the back of your eye, to your brain.
+This pathway allows you to “see” the world around you.

-What are the types of glaucoma?
+What are the main types of glaucoma?

 - Primary open angle glaucoma where damage to the optic nerve occurs slowly over a long period of time due to your eye pressure increasing to more than 21mmHg.
+This is the most common form of glaucoma.

-- Normal tension glaucoma when an eye pressure of less than 21mmHg still causes damage to the optic nerve.
+- Normal tension glaucoma when an eye pressure of less than 21mmHg still causes damage to the optic nerve

 Who is at risk of getting glaucoma?